-Mike’s idea for satellite tagging Pacific sleeper sharks came about from part of his work in a larger project trying to find better ways to harvest local swordfish around San Diego, California.
-When sleeper sharks started appearing regularly as bycatch on the swordfish fishery-gear, Mike wanted to tag them to understand how they use their deep ocean home – and how we can avoid or reduce future entanglements.
+Mike’s idea for satellite tagging Pacific sleeper sharks came about while working on a larger project to find better ways to harvest local swordfish around San Diego, California.
+When sleeper sharks started appearing regularly as bycatch on the swordfish fishery gear, Mike decided to tag them to understand how they use their deep ocean home – and how we can avoid or reduce future entanglements.
 By collecting information on light levels, depth, water temperature and animal movement patterns, this project can bring to the surface much-needed life history information to aid the conservation of Pacific sleeper sharks.

 Although born in Texas, I’ve always felt more at home near the coast.
 Since we moved to San Diego when I was two, my free time has always been spent in the ocean – surfing, fishing, diving and studying.
 After graduating from the University of California, Santa Cruz, with a degree in marine biology and exhausting my remaining funds on a cross-country bicycle tour, I hunkered down for six long months working aboard commercial fishing vessels as a fishery observer in Alaska.
 Although the work was challenging, it gave me a great ground-level view of the fishing...

-The key objective of this work is to capture, tag, and release Pacific Sleeper Sharks to study their movements, behaviors, and habitat preferences off Southern California.
-The information produced from this study will be used to advance scientific knowledge and efforts to create sustainable fishing gear alternatives
+The key objective of this work is to capture, tag and release Pacific sleeper sharks to study their movements, behaviour and habitat preferences off Southern California.
+The information produced from this study will be used to advance scientific knowledge and efforts to create sustainable fishing gear alternatives.

-The Pacific Sleeper Shark is a large deepwater shark that is slow to mature and reproduce.
-These factors can cause sleeper shark populations to be particularly vulnerable to the effects of being caught and released on fishing gear.
-This project is important because it documents these effects on sleeper sharks caught by and experimental fishing gear and can lead to recommendations for gear medications and management actions to advance shark conservation.
+The Pacific sleeper shark is a large deep-water shark that is slow to mature and reproduce.
+These factors can cause its populations to be particularly vulnerable to the effects of being caught and released on fishing gear.
+This project is important because it documents these effects on sleeper sharks caught by experimental fishing gear and can lead to recommendations for gear modifications and management actions to advance shark conservation.

-Despite its extensive range, the Pacific Sleeper Shark remains very poorly studied, as its elusive nature and deepwater habitat typically preclude easy access to observations and specimens.
+Despite its extensive range, the Pacific sleeper shark has been little studied, as its elusive nature and deep-water habitat typically preclude easy access to observations and specimens.
 In fact, virtually no published studies describing sleeper shark biology exist for the proposed study region.
-This dearth of information can be problematic when designing fishing gear that is intended to minimize interactions with non-target catch such as sleeper sharks.
+This dearth of information can be problematic when designing fishing gear that is intended to minimise interactions with non-target catch such as sleeper sharks.
 Deep Set Buoy Gear is an experimental fishing gear configuration that targets swordfish in the deep ocean, but has also caught a number of these sharks.
-To determine the likelihood of these interactions and develop strategies to avoid them in the future, it is first important to understand the movement behaviors and habitat preferences of sleeper sharks in the study region.
+To determine the likelihood of these interactions and develop strategies to avoid them in the future, it is first important to understand the movement behaviour and habitat preferences of sleeper sharks in the study region.
 Past studies in as disparate regions as Alaska and the Arctic have described distinct movement patterns of sharks as they swim up and down throughout the water in search of food.
-It is important to verify if these same movements can be observed for sharks in the Southern California region, or if they exhibit different foraging behaviors.
-This information will guide scientists, managers, and fishers to make the most informed decisions possible when faced with questions ranging from policy to gear design to fishing strategies.
+It is important to verify if these same movements can be observed for sharks in the Southern California region or if they exhibit different foraging behaviour.
+This information will guide scientists, managers and fishers to make the most informed decisions possible when faced with questions ranging from policy to gear design to fishing strategies.

 Demian’s team is developing tools that help border control officers identify illegal shark products.
 His project is sifting through ‘rhino ray’ DNA sequences looking for differences in code between the guitarfishes, giant guitarfishes and wedgefishes nicknamed for their pointy snouts (and Endangered status).
 Months of testing will help ensure only rhino ray DNA is targeted before the team flies to Hong Kong to help officials use a portable DNA tester.
 This project will add to the arsenal currently being used to identify illegal shark fins moving across borders, and help stop the trafficking of ‘rhino ray’ fins.